jhpyle/docassemble/_docs/initial.md

 more information about the `/list` page, see the documentation for the [`dispatch`] configuration directive.

+<a name="required privileges for initiating"></a>The `required
+privileges for initiating` metadata specifier controls whether the user is allowed to initiate a new session.
+If you set `required privileges for initiating: admin`, then only users with the `admin` privilege will be able to start a new session by visiting the URL for the interview.
+You may want to use this if you use the [API] to initiate sessions and you want the [API] to be the exclusive means of initiating a new session.
+If you set `required privileges for
+initiating: None`, then not even the administrator will be able to initiate a session of the interview (except by using the [API]).

 <a name="require login"></a>If you set `require login` to `True`, then
 a non-logged-in user will be denied access to the interview.
 However, if `anonymous` is one of the `required privileges`, a non-logged-in